jxnblk/macro-components/README.md

 ))
 ```

-This ensures that **only** the elements that are intended to be used with the macro component can be passed as children.
+This ensures that **only** the components that are intended to be used with the macro component can be passed as children.

 **elementFunction**